eugeniop/blog/_posts/2021-09-04-OTA-updates-for-Arduino-Projects-Part-I.md

 2. Download and verify them.
 3. The back end infrastructure for versions and keep track of installed versions.
 4. The support in the sketch for calling the API regularly.

+But I don't need any of this to test things out as you can export a compiled image from the IDE and simply copy it to the SD card, then reboot; the new version should run.